sustainable-fsa/ndmc-counties-albers/README.md

 ## 👏 Acknowledgment

-This work is part of the [*Enhancing Climate-smart Disaster Relief in FSA Programs: Non-stationarity at the Intersection of Normal Grazing Periods and US Drought Assessment*](https://www.ars.usda.gov/research/project/?accnNo=444612)
+This work is part of the [*Enhancing Sustainable Disaster Relief in FSA Programs: Non-stationarity at the Intersection of Normal Grazing Periods and US Drought Assessment*](https://www.ars.usda.gov/research/project/?accnNo=444612)